tnc-ca-geo/fishnet-extract/README.md

 ```
 where:
 cam_3_day.mp4 = example name of input video file, file name should not include spaces

-1631.txt = input annotations text file, we are using AnnotationDateTime to specify, please make sure a replacement file looks identical (e.g. AnnotationDateTime) in same column position
+1631.txt = Input annotations text file.
+We are using AnnotationDateTime to specify extract location, please ensure a replacement file looks identical (e.g. AnnotationDateTime in same column position)

 Notes: